By Ryan Foley

 I took one to three deep breaths before opening

 Growing up, I was fortunate to have been mentored by a few very competent public speakers.
-Every one of them had this piece of advice for me.
+Every one of them had this piece of advice for me: Take three slow, deep breaths before you step in front of the audience.
 How does it work?
 Fear is a function of our amygdala, a primal part of our brain.
 Focused breathing breaks the vicious cycle of fear from fueling itself and simulates a calmer physical state, which in turn delivers a true sense of calm.
-Increased oxygen levels in the brain decrease the production of cortisol, the stress hormone, further enhancing the state of calm and ability to focus.
+Increased oxygen levels in the brain decrease the production of cortisol, the stress hormone, further enhancing a calm focused state.

 Don’t focus on shaking hands, racing heartbeat, nervous sweat.